ericlau00/APCS_Holmes/README.md

 - Method 2
 - Method n

-> This is a quote, and can contain
+> This is a quote, and can contain \n
-> comments or remarks, perhaps on
+> comments or remarks, perhaps on \n
 > UserOfList or something.
 (Jesse)